Townhouses and Houses in Gibraltar: What Is Available and Prices in 2026

 What is the alternative to buying a house in Gibraltar?

 Large penthouse apartments with roof terraces are the practical alternative for buyers wanting house-level space.
-Cross-border buying in La Linea or the Campo de Gibraltar area is also an option for those working in Gibraltar who want a traditional house with a garden.
+Cross-border buying in La Linea or the wider Campo de Gibraltar area is also an option for those working in Gibraltar who want a traditional house with a garden.

 Which agents sell townhouses in Gibraltar?